 She didn’t look any older than his sister yet she moved with adult determination and precision as she took off the backpack and put it purposefully by the side of the pillar.
 There was something else about the way she moved that he’d subconsciously recognized, but now consciously understood.
 She was being furtive.

-He watched in shocked disbelief as she drew push a red button, which started a timer counting down.
+He watched in shocked disbelief as she drew back the top of the back pack, and pushed a red button that was revealed, which started a timer counting down.
 A two minute timer attached to a bomb.